A Guide to Cherry Shrimp: Everything You Need to Know

 Substrate

-It’s generally recommended to use an inert substrate for cherry shrimp tanks.
-Inert substrates do not significantly alter water chemistry or leach harmful substances into the water.
-This helps maintain stable water parameters, which is important for the shrimp’s health.
+When setting up a tank for cherry shrimp, it’s generally recommended to use an inert substrate.
+Inert substrates, such as black sand, gravel, or other non-reactive materials, do not alter water chemistry or leach harmful substances.
+This helps maintain stable water parameters, which is crucial for the shrimp’s health and reduces the risk of sudden changes in pH or hardness.

 Tank decor